New phases of $\mathcal{N}=4$ SYM at finite chemical potential: Consistent truncation with

-It is a simple exercise to compute the eigenvalues of $\mathcal{S}$ and verify that they are both positive for large CLP black holes, while at least one is negative for small CLP black holes.
-This shows that small CLP black holes are locally thermodynamically unstable, while large CLP black holes are locally thermodynamically stable in the grand-canonical ensemble.
+It is a simple exercise to compute the eigenvalues of $\mathcal{S}$ and verify that they are both positive for large BCS black holes, while at least one is negative for small BCS black holes.
+This shows that small BCS black holes are locally thermodynamically unstable, while large BCS black holes are locally thermodynamically stable in the grand-canonical ensemble.